By Anna Grebinyk

 The year of 2021 will forever stick in my memory – not just as an unprecedented advance of nanotechnology in its rise against the COVID pandemic, but also as the grand finale of my PhD adventure.

 My name is Anna Grebinyk and, as a Ukrainian, I am crazy about football.
 This is why I moved my research to football-friendly Germany in 2015, supported by a DAAD scholarship.
 Since then, I have been playing “football” against cancer under the supervision of Prof. Dr. Marcus Frohme at the Department of Molecular Biotechnology and Functional Genetics at the Technical University of Applied Sciences Wildau, located near Berlin.
-Actually, our football is a very special one: it is only 0.72 nm in diameter and is called Buckyball or Fullerene.
+Actually, our football is a very special one: it is only 0.72 nm in diameter and is called Buckyball.
 Football is not just a metaphor here.
 Sixty carbon atoms form one Buckyball in the exact shape of a football.
 A non-planar molecular shape of carbon rings bends electrons orbitals and gives Buckyball its unique physico-chemical properties and biological activity, which we steer to efficiently kill cancer cells.
 The main point is that under simple visible light photoexcited Buckyball generates reactive oxygen species with 100% efficiency.
 Those highly toxic chemical species cause oxidative damage and lead to compact cell death – apoptosis.
 In my research I run a two-flank attack.
 I combine photodynamic therapy and chemotherapy using Buckyball both as a phototoxic anticancer agent and as a nanocarrier for chemotherapeutic drug.
 Doxorubicin is a model compound as it is a commonly used anti-cancer drug, though we used other drugs as well.
 I hit cancer cells with the drug-containing Buckyball, where the Buckyball doubles drug uptake.
 Under visible light a cancer cell is exposed to a double toxic hit from both the photoexcited Buckyball and the co-delivered drug.
 The cell dies amazingly fast and compact.
 This combined treatment strategy is 20 times more effective than the drug alone.

 For me being a PhD student meant learning how to be persistent in overcoming difficulties and not only those that arise at the laboratory bench, including work-life balance as a working parent.
 My path to the PhD title was not always straightforward as it might have appeared at the beginning, but reaching the finishing line I proved to myself I deserve to be recognized a scientist.
 So, early this year, on the Old New Year‘s Eve (the Orthodox New Year, which is an informal traditional holiday, celebrated as the start of the New Year by the Julian calendar), I found myself successfully defending my PhD thesis “Synergistic Chemo- and Photodynamic Treatment of Cancer Cells with C60 Fullerene Nanocomplexes” at the University of Würzburg under the supervision of Prof. Dr. Thomas Dandekar.
 That was also a challenge in itself, with not only a usual preparation for any question that could possibly be asked, but also because of the COVID pandemic restrictions.

 When I first asked my supervisor Prof. Dr. Marcus Frohme on what is required to be awarded the grade of summa cum laude (the highest distinction) for a PhD, he answered frankly that it was impossible.
 I carried out my research at a University of Applied Sciences, which meant I would need to formally defend my PhD thesis at a partner academic university (more on a rather complicated matter of the right to award academic degrees in Germany could be found e.g. here).
 Thus, I had to accept that I would be seen as an „external“ student, coming from an area of more applied research.
 It was not a position from which you can aspire to reach the top grade, given a few times in a year.
 But I think, even if I had given up at that moment, I had inspired someone else.
 I never mentioned this idea again, but kept working at my best.
 I was always eager to learn new techniques and skills, have experiments run up to midnight and during weekends, coach new students, teach the courses, participate in countless meetings and conferences, initiate a few new international cooperations, write and submit a series of different-scale project proposals, win a few of them, publish a dozen of papers, and most importantly – along the way I was falling deeper and deeper in love with science.
 So, when my supervisor suggested my PhD thesis for an evaluation with the grade of summa cum laude, it came to me as a big and most cherished surprise.
-Still I consider my publishing activity to be the major joker card in it, which was a direkt result of my pro-active position in developing and pursuing new scientific aims and German-Ukrainian cooperations.
+Still I consider my publishing activity to be the major joker card in it, which was a direct result of my pro-active position in developing and pursuing new scientific aims and German-Ukrainian cooperations.
 Thus, I crossed the PhD finish line with 10 published articles in peer-reviewed international journals (including seven as the 1st author).
 And then, after a complete round of reviews, PhD defense and a round of discussions in person, I received my German PhD in natural sciences with summa cum laude.
 The dream I did not dare to dream came true!